dnsimple/dnsimple-developer/content/v2/registrar/whois-privacy.markdown

 ### Example

-Whois privacy for the domain example.com in the account 1010.
+Get the WHOIS privacy for the domain example.com in the account 1010.

     curl  -H 'Authorization: Bearer <token>' \
           -H 'Accept: application/json' \